dingluo1205/AirbnbDataPipeline/README.md

 Listings - including full descriptions and average review score for each listing

 The files are stored per city and per month.
 So I stored them separately in my S3 bucket, paritioned on month and city.

+### Output Code Files

+create_table.sql - including codes for creating all the tables (staging tables, dimension tables, and fact tables).
+It needs to be run before running the airflow dags.

+airbnb_dag.py - dag file for all dag config, and task information

+sql_queries.py in plugins.helpers - including codes for ETL and deleting data if necessary

+stage_redshift.py in plugins.operators - including codes for staging csv data from s3 bucket to redshift

+load_dimension/load_fact.py in plugins.operators - including codes for connecting to redshift, and executing codes for ETL

+data_quality.py in plugins.operators - including codes for quality checks

 ## Section 3: Define the Data Model
 In this project, I used star schema to deisgn the data model.
 Please refer to the design below -